Theatre 80 St. Marks

 80 St. Marks Place,

-This was a Lower East Side landmark as one of the city’s oldest revival theaters.
+Located in a former Prohibition speakeasy club named Scheib’s Place.
+This was a Lower East Side landmark as one of the city’s oldest revival theatres.
 It had rear projection 16mm and played double bills of Hollywood classics.
-Long before the Angelika and other trendy theaters were serving coffee and brownies, you could get them here.
+Long before the Angelika and other trendy theatres were serving coffee and brownies, you could get them here.
 It was designed by the owner Howard Otway, who employed architect Millard Bresin to draw up the plans.

-Upon the death of Howard Otway, the theater was leased out for live theater, and was managed by the Otway family trust.
+Upon the death of Howard Otway, the theatre was leased out for live theatre, and was managed by the Otway family trust.
 The original mini marquee is still there.